 The Emperor, with the advice and approval of the Cabinet, performs those acts in matters of state, provided for in the Constitution, acting on behalf of the people.
 These acts include Appointing Prime Minister as designated by the Diet, Appointing Chief Justice of the Supreme Court as designated by the Cabinet, Attesting the appointment and dismissal of Ministers of State and other officials, Convoking the National Diet, Promulgating laws and treaties, Awarding honors, Attesting the credentials of ambassadors, and Receiving foreign ambassadors and ministers.
 Documents of Cabinet decisions pertaining to such matters of state are sent to His Majesty following each Cabinet meeting, and His Majesty looks thoroughly through these documents before signing them and affixing his seal.
-During the course of 2019 (from May 1 onwards, hereinafter the same applies), His Majesty performed 700 such acts in matters of state.
+During the course of 2020, His Majesty performed 995 such acts in matters of state.
 Furthermore, in relation to these matters of state, His Majesty attends the opening ceremony of the National Diet, and also takes part in ceremonies and events at the Imperial Palace.
 These ceremonies include Appointment of Prime Minister and Chief Justice of the Supreme Court, Appointment of Ministers and Officials with Imperial attestation, Receiving of Credentials of Foreign Ambassadors, and Awarding of honors.

 Their Majesties also meet with each of the ambassadors of Japan prior to their overseas posting.
-Their Majesties also exchange letters and telegrams with the Heads of State of other countries, and during 2019 there were 439 such correspondence.
+Their Majesties also exchange letters and telegrams with the Heads of State of other countries, and during 2020 there were 425 such pieces of correspondence.

 Their Majesties make visits to various events in the Tokyo Metropolitan Area, including annual visits such as the Memorial to the Nation's War Dead, the Japan Academy Prize Ceremony, the Japan Art Academy Prize Ceremony, and the Japan Prize Ceremony.
 As Honorary President of the Japanese Red Cross Society, Her Majesty attends the annual meeting of the Japanese Red Cross Society, and the biannual Florence Nightingale Medal Award Ceremony.